deltatraced/delta-trace/lan/projects/2025/002 obsidian-sourced-website/entries/2025/001 Searching for services with free website hosting.md

+---
+status: done
+---

 # 1 Objective

 We need to be able to launch a test static html website on the internet using a 3rd party service.
 Optionally, we need to also be able to configure it with a nice URL name

-- [ ] Able to publish a test site over a 3rd party hosted server
+- [x] Able to publish a test site over a 3rd party hosted server

 # 2 Journal